 Quora user Marc Ettlinger recently sent me a paper by Sherri Novis-Livengood, Richard White, and Patrick CM Wong entitled Fractal complexity (1/f power law) determines the stability of music perception, emotion, and memory in a repeated exposure paradigm.
 (The paper isn’t on the open web, but here’s a poster-length version.)
 The authors think that fractals explain our music preferences.
 Specifically, they find that note durations, pitch intervals, phrase lengths and other quantifiable musical parameters tend to follow a power law distribution.
 Power-law distributions have the nifty property of scale invariance, meaning that patterns in such entities resemble themselves at different scales.
 Music is full of fractals, and the more fractal-filled it is, the more we like it.

-One of the best discoveries I made while researching my thesis is the mathematician Godfried Toussaint.
-While the bookshelves groan with mathematical analyses of western harmony, Toussaint is the rare scholar who uses the same tools to understand Afro-Cuban rhythms.
+One of the best discoveries I made while researching the Groove Pizza is the mathematician Godfried Toussaint.
+While the bookshelves groan with mathematical analyses of Western harmony, Toussaint is the rare scholar who uses the same tools to understand Afro-Cuban rhythms.
 He’s especially interested in the rhythm known to Latin musicians as 3-2 son clave, to Ghanaians as the kpanlogo bell pattern, and to rock musicians as the Bo Diddley beat.
 Toussaint calls it “The Rhythm that Conquered the World” in his paper of the same name.
-Here are eight different representations of it as rendered by Toussaint:
+Here it is as programmed by me on a drum machine:

 My last post discussed how we should be deriving music theory from empirical observation of what people like using ethnomusicology.
 Another good strategy would be to derive music theory from observation of what’s going on between our ears.
 Daniel Shawcross Wilkerson has attempted just that in his essay, Harmony Explained: Progress Towards A Scientific Theory of Music.
 The essay has an endearingly old-timey subtitle: